 Method 2: Payors can use organizational claims data to identify membership attributed to the specific provider.

-The billing provider is the entity which entered into the APM arrangement with the payor.
-Do not cap, truncate or risk-adjust payments.
-Payments should be attributed to the parent Billing Provider Organization for individual servicing or rendering providers in APM contracts, not separately for each servicing or rendering provider.
+Payors should not cap, truncate, or risk-adjust payments.
+Payments should be attributed to the parent billing provider organization for individual servicing or rendering providers in APM contracts, not separately for each servicing or rendering provider.

-When a contractual arrangement begins during the reporting year, payors shall report the expenditures in the appropriate HCP-LAN Category.
-For example, if the payor enters into a shared savings contract effective August 1, 2022 (and the reporting period is CY 2022), the payor shall report the associated member months and total dollars (including FFS payments and bonus/savings incentives) paid for that population of members from August 1, 2022 – December 31, 2022.
+When a contractual arrangement begins during the reporting year, payors shall report the expenditures in the appropriate Payment Category and Payment Subcategory.
+For example, if the payor enters into a shared savings contract effective August 1, 2023 (and the reporting period is CY 2023), the payor shall report the associated member months and total dollars (including FFS payments and bonus/savings incentives) paid for that population of members from August 1, 2023 – December 31, 2023.

 Given the timing of the data request, some payors may not have access to complete or final data.
-If complete or final information for the calendar year is not complete, payors shall provide an estimate and state the basis for the estimate on Worksheet E. Notes.
-Similarly, if the bonus or savings amounts are not reconciled by the time of data collection, payors shall estimate the bonus or savings payment amount (if any) and state the basis for this estimate on E. Notes.
+If complete or final information for the calendar year is not complete, payors should provide an estimate and state the basis for the estimate on Worksheet “C. Notes.”
+Similarly, if the final episode payment amounts, bonus or savings amounts, or other payments are not reconciled by the time of data collection, estimate the amounts (if any) and state the basis for this estimate on “C. Notes.“

+Payors are to provide details on all existing and new contract arrangements defined by the Expanded Framework with providers during the reporting year.

 Reporting Year (Column A) – The year for which data is being reported.
-For 2024 data collection cycle, the reporting year is 2022 or 2023.
+For 2025 data collection cycle, the reporting year is 2023 or 2024.

-Billing Provider (Organization/Entity) Tax ID (Column B) – Employer Tax ID # of the billing provider (organization/entity) which entered into the APM arrangement with the payor.
+Billing Provider Tax ID (Column B) – Employer Tax ID # of the billing provider (organization/entity) which entered into the APM arrangement with the payor.

+Practitioner/Supplier ID (Column C) – Payor-specific identifier for the billing provider (organization/entity) which entered into the APM arrangement with the payor.

-Billing Provider (Organization/Entity) Name (Column C) – The name of the billing provider (organization/entity) which entered into the APM arrangement with the payor.
+Billing Provider Organization Name (Column D) – The name of the billing provider (organization/entity) which entered into the APM arrangement with the payor.